 What is Campaign Verify?

-The wireless carriers realize this, and want to support political text messaging, but until now, there’s been no way for carrier spam filters to accurately determine if a political text message is legitimate or not.
-Campaign Verify solves this problem for the wireless carriers, and allows legitimate political text messages to get to supporters, while protecting consumers from illegitimate political text messages.
+The wireless carriers realize this and want to support political text messaging, but until now, there’s been no way for carrier spam filters to accurately determine if a political text message is legitimate or not.
+Campaign Verify solves this problem for the wireless carriers and allows legitimate political text messages to get to supporters while protecting consumers from illegitimate political text messages.

 How Does Campaign Verify Work?